dhs-gamedev/game-2021/README.md

 # Build Instructions

 ## Dependencies
-This project will be done with OpenGL, and as such has the dependencies of OpenGL and GLFW.
-If you are using macOS, the OpenGL component is not required as it comes with the installation.
+This project will be done with OpenGL, which must be at least version 3.3 on your device.

 GLFW is packaged as a submodule, and it built along with the game, so it is not necessary to install it separately.